 4.3 Public Meeting with Applicant/licensee.
-Region II may conduct an endofcycle public meeting in the vicinity of the NPUF site to communicate the results to the applicant/licensee and members of the public.
+Region II may conduct an end-of-cycle public meeting in the vicinity of the NPUF site to communicate the results to the applicant/licensee and members of the public.
 Region II will coordinate with the FSARG, NRR, NMSS, and NSIR for their participation in the meeting.
 If conducted, the meeting should be scheduled within 16 weeks of the end of the cycle.

 The involvement of the public in the results of the NRC’s assessment of applicant/licensee performance is intended to provide an opportunity for the NRC to engage interested stakeholders on the performance of the facility and the role of the NRC in ensuring safe and quality conduct of construction activities.
 The assessment letter provides the minimum performance information that should be conveyed to the applicant/licensee in a public meeting, if conducted.
 However, this does not preclude the presentation of additional facility performance information when placed in the proper context.
 The applicant/licensee should be given the opportunity to respond at the meeting to any information contained in the assessment letter.
 The applicant/licensee should also be given the opportunity to present to the NRC any new or existing programs that are designed to maintain or improve their current performance.